Franchise disclosure document (FDD)

 This All Important Document Gives Your Prospects Vital Information

 Writing, updating, and distributing the franchise disclosure document, or FDD, is a key part of growing your business with new franchise locations.
 This important legal document is chock full of information that your franchise partners need to know before they invest in your brand.
-The experts at Accurate Franchising, Inc. can help you compile the data into your FDD so that it covers every required point and shows your prospects why yours is a great brand.
+The experts at Accurate Franchising can help you compile the data into your FDD so that it covers every required point and shows your prospects why yours is a great brand.

 Yes, if you plan to franchise your business in the U.S., you are legally required to have a Franchise Disclosure Document (FDD).
 This document, mandated by the FTC, must be provided at least 14 days before any agreement or payment and includes key information about your franchise to help prospective franchisees make informed decisions.